Glossary of Religion and Arts --- |

 from Preah Khan |

-Cultural Village |
+from Cambodian Cultural Village |

-Hanuman is a monkey-man who aided Rama (an avatar of Vishnu) in rescuing his
+In Hinduism, Hanuman is a monkey-man who aided Rama (an avatar of Vishnu) in rescuing his wife, Sita, from Ravana, the king of rakshasa (i. e., asuras) ruling the land of Lanka. |

 from Angkor Wat |